bnhoang2k/CSCI564/Midterm/PerformanceAnalysis.md

 - Reduce the number of instructions executed (IC).

-  The instruction count in the performance equation si the *dynamic* instruction count.
+  The instruction count in the performance equation is the *dynamic* instruction count.
 Dynamic has to do with the execution of the program or counted at run time.
 This accounts for the fact that some instructions are executed more than once.
 For example, a loop that executes 100 times will have a dynamic instruction count of 100 times the number of instructions in the loop.
 The dynamic instruction count is the number of instructions executed by the program, not the number of instructions in the program.

   Static instruction count is the number of instructions at compile.
 This is the number of instructions in the program, not the number of instructions executed by the program.